BRAND NEW: Our Impact Report for 2024-2025 is out now! See what we’ve been working on over the previous year.

 • Referred or Awarded: Only a small amount of the overall funding is for other categories of vulnerable children who would benefit from a free place, but providers should be aware this covers a wide criteria.
 For these places, a professional who works with the child such as social workers, foster carers, police or school staff can formally apply on their behalf using the referral system in place.
 Providers can also refer children if they know the family or child.

-All Big Norfolk Holiday Fun providers should make use of the Every Move activity finder to list your activities and take bookings.
+All Big Norfolk Holiday Fun providers should make use of the provided activity platform to list your activities and take bookings.
 You can also take payments through this for regular paid spaces.
-(Please note that any fees incurred for using the payment option on Every Move will be your responsibility.)
+(Please note that any fees incurred for using the payment option on the platform will be your responsibility.)

-The Active Norfolk team will check your set up correctly before we launch.
+The Active Norfolk team will check you’re setup correctly before we launch.

 A child must be both entitled to and accessing means-tested free school meals to get a free place.
 Therefore, home-schooled children need to be referred in for a free place, even if they are entitled to these.